Top challenges faced by accountants in the UK in 2026 including MTD, AI and talent shortages

 What Are the Challenges of Being an Accountant?

 Working as an accountant today means dealing with many different problems at once.
 From keeping up with new laws to managing stress, these challenges affect both new and experienced accountants.
-Let’s look at the ten biggest challenges facing UK accountants in 2025.
+Let’s look at the top challenges facing UK accountants in 2026.

 1. Keeping Up with New Rules